 Your Feedback – Another Lovely Ingredient

 - Drain the potatoes and cool.
-After potatoes cooled, cut them into quarters.
-Add them into a large bowl along with the broccoil florets and diced onion.
+Add them into a large bowl along with the broccoli florets and diced onion.
 Set aside.

 - Mix the mayo, mustard, apple cider vinegar, dill, salt, and pepper in a small bow.
 Stir to combine.

 - Combine the dressing with the potatoes, onions, and broccoli.
 Top with pumpkin seeds just before serving.
 Enjoy!